awesto/django-shop/docs/tutorial/polymorphic-product.rst

 The Polymorphic Product Model
 =============================

-If in addition to Smart Cards we want to sell Smart Phones, we must declare a new model.
+If in addition to Smart Cards we now also want to sell Smart Phones, we must declare a new model.
 Here instead of duplicating all the common fields, we unify them into a common base class named ``Product``.
-Then that base class shall be extended to become either our model ``SmartCard`` or a model ``SmartPhone``.
+Then that base class shall be extended to become either our known model ``SmartCard`` or a new model ``SmartPhone``.

 To enable polymorphic models in **djangoSHOP**, we require the application django-polymorphic_.
 Here our models for Smart Cards or Smart Phones will be split up into a generic part and a specialized part.
 The generic part goes into our new ``Product`` model.

-Here you should already think about the layout of the list views.
+You should already start to think about the layout of the list views.
 Only attributes in the ``Product`` will be available for list views displaying Smart Phones side by side with Smart Cards.
 First we must create a special `Model Manager`_ which unifies the query methods for translatable and polymorphic models:

 .. _django-polymorphic: https://django-polymorphic.readthedocs.org/en/latest/
 .. _Model Manager: https://docs.djangoproject.com/en/stable/topics/db/managers/